toreriklinnerud/ruby-unix-now/README.md

     run :rm, :r, :f, to
     run :cp, :r, from, to

 Run also helps you along with some other common scenarios, such as aborting on error and echoing commands as they are executed.

-If we want to check that the backtick command ran successfully, we have to add more code

-    unless $?.success?
-      'Ohoh'
-      exit -1
-    end

-Run will by default raise an exception, but you can also configure it to exit with an error message.

 ## More examples